arrikenw/underbrewed/README.md

 fixed4 finalCol = 0.6 * textureCol + 0.2 * greenCol + 0.2 * green;

 ```
-A greenish colouration is applied to the screen by retrieving the texture colour of the final image and then mixing it with a static green colour and a green colour whose strength varies with sin of the current time, resulting in a green hued image with an intensity that varies over time.
+A greenish colouration is applied to the screen by retrieving the texture colour of the final image and then mixing it with a static green colour and a green colour whose strength varies with sine of the current time, resulting in a green hued image with an intensity that varies over time.

 Implementing this effect using a shader is more performant than a CPU based approach.
 This is because the effect is applied uniformly across the render texture without significant logical branching, allowing it to take advantage of the GPU's ability to effciently parallelise simple operations.